 Kidney stones are formed when minerals such as calcium crystallize in the urine.
 The stones typically form in the kidneys and can cause pain or urinary blockage when they pass.

-The UT Medicine Comprehensive Kidney Stone Center is unique because we provide care for the entire disease process from acute stone treatment with state-of-the-art procedures to comprehensive metabolic evaluation for the prevention of stone recurrence.
+The UT Health Comprehensive Kidney Stone Center is unique because we provide care for the entire disease process from acute stone treatment with state-of-the-art procedures to comprehensive metabolic evaluation for the prevention of stone recurrence.

 Minor outpatient procedures such as cystoscopy with ureteral stent placement to bypass an obstructing kidney stone may be performed in the office.
 Outpatient surgery, if needed, may be performed by our physicians at the MARC Day Surgery Center.
 More complex percutaneous procedures requiring overnight observation will be performed in a hospital.

 Our board-certified, fellowship-trained endourologists specialize in treating kidney stones and offer a range of minimally invasive surgical options including: